deepset-ai/haystack/proposals/text/5540-llm-support-2.0.md

 Such invocation layers can be ported to 2.0 as standalone components.
 In this way we will have one component for each LLM backed that we support.

-Each component should be named after the class of models it supports.
-For example we should have `GPT4`, `ChatGPT`, etc. For components whose name may be confusing, or that include models that are not LLMs, we can add a LLM suffix: like `FalconLLM`, `CohereLLM`, `HuggingFaceLLM`.
+Each component should be named after the class of models it supports, plus a `Generator` suffix.
+For example we should have `GPT4Generator`, `HuggingFaceLocalGenerator`, `CohereGenerator`, etc.

 Note that having separate components for each LLM makes easy to deprecate them when we realize they are dropping out of favor or become severely outdated.
 It also makes very easy for external contributors to make their own external components to support rarer LLMs, without having to add them to Haystack’s core.